 8″ of concrete over pastoral ground Water table 200′ below desert

 Use bare copper wire.
 At each end use the smallest loop possible through a tiny polystyrene insulator attached to nonconductive line.
+The loop/insulator affects feedpoint impedance but NEC cannot model it.
 Minimize wire sag and model average height.
 A height too low may incur error due to surface irregularity.
 Measure and model the excess shunt capacitance at the center insulator.
 Use a male-male adapter instead of a VNA cable.
 Record measurements without touching the VNA.
 Increase model segmentation until impedance converges.
-Recalculate the Sommerfeld-Norton interpolation grid as needed to maintain accuracy.
+Recalculate the Sommerfeld-Norton interpolation grid as needed to maintain impedance accuracy.
+To mitigate the single-band limitation, use this program to extrapolate ground constants to other bands.

 Smith-Rose, R. L., "Electrical Measurements on Soil with Alternating Currents," Proc.
 IEE, Vol. 75, pp. 221-237, 1934.
 I skipped the three locations with indefinite depths or no surface measurement.